SvenTeschke/special_issue_CEN/Major_Code/README.md

 The simulated RData data is not included due to memory capacity and must be run first or downloaded from Zenodo https://doi.org/10.5281/zenodo.12742957

-- masterscript - With this file, all calculations and analyses can be run directly at once.
+- masterscript.R - With this file, all calculations and analyses can be run directly at once.
                    If you only want to view single calculations, I recommend viewing the corresponding files separately.

-- all_functions_neu - File with all functions i used
+- all_functions.R - File with all functions i used

-- simulation_scenarios - file with the simulation of all scenarios --> this takes long time and a lot of memory so we recommmend to download the simulated Data from Zenodo or go directly to the conclusion section
+- simulation_scenarios.R - file with the simulation of all scenarios --> this takes long time and a lot of memory so we recommmend to download the simulated Data from Zenodo or go directly to the conclusion section

-- 2w_xxx - Evaluation of scenario 1 (one 2-way interaction), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
+- 2w_xxx.R - Evaluation of scenario 1 (one 2-way interaction), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
          p=2000000 due to memory reasons

-- 2w2w_xxx - Evaluation of scenario 2 (two 2-way interactions), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
+- 2w2w_xxx.R - Evaluation of scenario 2 (two 2-way interactions), for p={2000, 20000, 200000, 2000000}; we splittet the analysis for
            p=2000000 due to memory reasons

-- 3w_xxx - Evaluation of scenario 3 (one 3-way interactions), for p={2000, 20000, 200000}
+- 3w_xxx.R - Evaluation of scenario 3 (one 3-way interactions), for p={2000, 20000, 200000}

-- 4w_xxx - Evaluation of scenario 4 (one 4-way interactions), for p={2000, 20000, 200000}
+- 4w_xxx.R - Evaluation of scenario 4 (one 4-way interactions), for p={2000, 20000, 200000}
       --> these calculations takes a lot aof time.
 We therefore recommend downloading the results.zip file from Zenodo, unpacking it and saving the whole file in the current working directory

-- conclusion_2w - Results of above Calculations of scenario 1 -> here calcultaions for Figure 1,2,4,7 and for Table 3 are done
+- conclusion_2w.R - Results of above Calculations of scenario 1 -> here calcultaions for Figure 1,2,4,7 and for Table 3 are done

-- conclusion_2w2w - Results of above Calculations of scenario 2 -> here calcultaions for Figure 5,10,11,12 and for Table 4 are done
+- conclusion_2w2w.R - Results of above Calculations of scenario 2 -> here calcultaions for Figure 5,10,11,12 and for Table 4 are done

-- conclusion_3w - Results of above Calculations of scenario 3
+- conclusion_3w.R - Results of above Calculations of scenario 3

-- conclusion_4w - Results of above Calculations of scenario 4
+- conclusion_4w.R - Results of above Calculations of scenario 4

-- hapmap - Evaluation of the hap map data with random Forests with focus on prediction performance  -> here calculations for Table 5
+- hapmap.R - Evaluation of the hap map data with random Forests with focus on prediction performance  -> here calculations for Table 5

-- 2w500_logicDT - Evaluation of scenario 1 with p=500, with logicDT and focus on variable importance and prediction performance -> here calculations for Figure 06
+- 2w500_logicDT.R - Evaluation of scenario 1 with p=500, with logicDT and focus on variable
+                    importance and prediction performance -> here calculations for Figure 06 and Table 06

-- toyexample - Rcode for the toyexample in the motivation section -> here calculations for Figure 08
+- toyexample.R - Rcode for the toyexample in the motivation section -> here calculations for Figure 08

-- paramtertuning_w - consider the influence or the parameter w in the RW and SW approach -> here calculations for Figure 14
+- paramtertuning_w.R - consider the influence or the parameter w in the RW and SW approach -> here calculations for Figure 14 and Table 02

 # sessionInfo():